consoledotdev/home/content/profiles/codesee.md

 date: 2022-04-04T12:00:00+00:00
 draft: false
 summary: Visualize your code.
-metaTitle: CodeSee - Console devtools jobs profile
+metaTitle: Working at CodeSee - Console profile
 metaDescription:
-  Console profile of CodeSee - visualize your code.
+  What is it like to work at CodeSee?
+Console profile behind the scenes at CodeSee - visualize your code.
 headerType: fixed
 hideLines: true
 hidePlanes: true